Enhanced six operations and base change theorem for higher Artin stacks: Introduction

-with $p$ locally of finite type, whose source is $X_{00}$ and target is $X_{11}$. \item Simplices of higher dimensions are defined in a similar way. \end{itemize} Note that this is \emph{not} an $\infty$-category.
+\item Simplices of higher dimensions are defined in a similar way. \end{itemize} Note that this is \emph{not} an $\infty$-category.
 Assuming that $\Lambda$ is torsion, the enhancement of the Base Change theorem (for $\Schqcs$) is a functor